 The vegetation is mainly box-ironbark-cypress woodland with tea trees, river red gums and river oaks along the river, stringybark-yellow box forest in some high eastern areas and pockets of dry vine scrub in sheltered gorges.
 More than 150 species of birds have been recorded in the park, some seasonal visitors.
 Grey kangaroos are common.
 Red-necked wallabies and swamp wallabies and wallaroos also live in the park.
 The once common brush-tailed rock-wallaby now survives only in the northern end of the park.

-For more information on the national parks of the region, including booking and paying online for access and vehicle permits, please visit the QLD Department of National Parks, Sport and Racing website.
+For more information on the national parks of the region, including booking and paying online for access and vehicle permits, please visit the QLD Department of Environment and Science, Parks and Forests website.